avaje/avaje-http/http-client/README.md

 ```

-### Requests
+## Requests

 From HttpClientContext:
  - Create a request
  - Build the url via path(), matrixParam(), queryParam()
  - Optionally set headers(), cookies() etc
- - Optionally specify a request body (JSON, form, or raw BodyPublisher)
+ - Optionally specify a request body (JSON, form, or any JDK BodyPublisher)
  - Http verbs - GET(), POST(), PUT(), PATCH(), DELETE(), HEAD(), TRACE()

+ - Sync processing response body as:
- - Optionally return response body as a bean, list of beans, stream of beans or various raw response types
+   - a bean, list of beans, stream of beans, String, Void or any JDK Response.BodyHandler

- - Optionally use Async processing of the request
+ - Async processing of the request using CompleteableFuture
+   - a bean, list of beans, stream of beans, String, Void or any JDK Response.BodyHandler

-## Examples
+## Limitations:
+- NO support for POSTing multipart-form currently

-GET as String
+#### Example GET as String
 ```java
 HttpResponse<String> hres = clientContext.request()
   .path("hello")